OlubiyiMosope/mlops-zoomcamp-project/README.md

 The model is trained by running a randomized search over the following regression models `RandomForestRegressor`, `ElasticNet`, `Ridge`, `LinearRegression` and `Lasso` across a range of hyperparameters.
 Experiment tracking is done using MLFlow.
 The best estimators i.e the model with the lowest `validation_rmse` for a hyperparameter configuration of the regression models is registered in MlFlow's model registry.
 The chosen best model is then transitioned to "production" stage in the model registry.
+The model training is orchestrated via a fully deployed workflow with Prefect.

 This same best model, is merged with the preprocessing pipeline to make a single `.pkl` Python object and is logged to a new experiment (the new experiment name has  "\_production" appended to previous experiment name).
 This combined preprocessor and model, as a single object, will be used for making predictions will in deployment.

+### Model Deployment
+Model is deployed using batch deployment method.
+The orchestration of this is fully automated by Prefect, with the prediction and model monitoring scheduled to happen on the second day of every month.
+Input data, as well as reference data required for measuring data drift is loaded from an s3 bucket storage.
+The combined, single object preprocessor and model, is loaded and applied to both input and reference to make predictions.

+These prediction results are then fed to Evidently which uses it to calculate data drift and the regression model performance.
+The results of this calculations are then used to generate interactive html reports, which contain visuals, charts and metrics which could be further explored.